Medically Reviewed By: Aaron Horn, LMFT, MA

-Personality refers to a list of traits that make up oneself, and if you're a young woman, you may wonder which aspect of human personality is good for you.
+Personality refers to a list of traits that make up oneself, and if you're a girl, you may wonder which aspect of human personality is good for you.
 While you can’t change your personality psychology entirely, there are ways for you to emphasize your better traits, such as:

 - Kindness.
-This is a trait that any girl should have.
+This is a trait that any girl (or person in general) should have.
 Learning to be kind to others, especially those who are different, is one aspect of your human personality that people will love.
 With that said, your kindness should only go so far, and some people may not be worth your kindness.

 - Independence.
 Knowing how to take care of yourself is an important trait for anyone regardless of gender.
 In this world, sustaining yourself is a skill that not too many people have, and if you do end up having it, you’re able to go far.